peteroupc/peteroupc.github.io/randomfunc.md

     METHOD RndIntHelperPowerOfTwo(maxInclusive)
             // NOTE: Finds the number of bits minus 1 needed
+            // to represent MODULUS (in other words, the number
-            // to represent MODULUS.
-This will be a constant
+            // of random bits returned by RNG() ).
+This will
-            // here, though.
+            // be a constant here, though.
             modBits = ln(MODULUS)/ln(2)
             // Calculate the bit count of maxInclusive bitCount = 0